thevipinmishra/thevipinmishra.github.io/src/pages/blog/hello-world.md

 </style>
 ```

-### Tools I've used to Built this Portfolio.
+### Tools I've used to Build this Portfolio.

 - Astro as my main framework.
 - Custom Bootstrap build + SASS to design my components & web pages.
 - [Open Props](https://open-props.style/) for a good amount of CSS Custom Properties to use them as my design tokens.
+It's RAD.
 - [Phosphor Icons](https://phosphoricons.com/) for all the icons I've used in this site.
 - `Astro.fetchContent()` to fetch my `.md` files that can be used with `paginate()` to get paginated data for my blog.
 - [Dracula theme](https://draculatheme.com/) for the syntax highlighing on my code blocks along with **Source Code Pro** font.